 Program Management is the discipline of managing programs of work, using defined tools and techniques, implemented by skilled program management practitioners.stakeholdermap.comProgram Management is a recognised discipline supported by a body of knowledge, qualifications and professional career structures.

 Programs extend further than the project lifecycle to include benefits realisation.
 Benefits may be realised during and after the program and require active management by the program.

 Additionally the program lifecycle includes transition management and the maintenance of business as usual.
 Programs are only closed once the outcomes are achieved and the benefits are self-sustaining.
 Figure 3 illustrates the differences.

 A program can be defined as "a portfolio of projects that are selected or commissioned, planned and managed in a co-ordinated way and which together achieve a set of defined business objectives."
 MSP, 2003, p5

 How are Projects different from Programs?Projects are characterised by shorter timescales, a defined beginning and end, and a clear definition of the outputs that the project will deliver.
-Projects are suitable for the delivery of small changes with clear deliverables and a small impact on the organisation in terms of changes to processes, procedures, organisation or culture.
+Projects are suitable for the delivery of small changes with clear deliverables and a small impact on the organization in terms of changes to processes, procedures, organization or culture.
 For example the refurbishment of an existing office to accommodate an expanding, but already existing team, with a clear timescale and a clear brief.

 A project can be defined as "a management environment that is created for the purpose of delivering one or more business products according to a specified Business Case."
 (PRINCE2, 2002, p7)